steqeq/0000/README.md

 Beginning with ROCm 1.8, we have relaxed the requirements for PCIe Atomics on GFX9 GPUs such as Vega 10.
 We have similarly opened up more options for number of PCIe lanes.
-GFX9 GPUs can now be run on CPUs without PCIe atomics and on older PCIe generations such as gen 2.
+GFX9 GPUs can now be run on CPUs without PCIe atomics and on older PCIe generations, such as PCIe 2.0.
 This is not supported on GPUs below GFX9, e.g. GFX8 cards in Fiji and Polaris families.

 If you are using any PCIe switches in your system, please note that PCIe Atomics are only supported on some switches, such as Broadcom PLX.
-When you install your GPUs, make sure you install them in a fully PCIe Gen3 x16 or x8, x4 or x1 slot attached either directly to the CPU's Root I/O controller or via a PCIe switch directly attached to the CPU's Root I/O controller.
+When you install your GPUs, make sure you install them in a PCIe 3.0 x16, x8, x4 or x1 slot attached either directly to the CPU's Root I/O controller or via a PCIe switch directly attached to the CPU's Root I/O controller.

-In our experience, many issues stem from trying to use consumer motherboards which provide physical x16 connectors that are electrically connected as e.g. PCIe Gen2 x4, PCIe slots connected via the Southbridge PCIe I/O controller, or PCIe slots connected through a PCIe switch that does not support PCIe atomics.
+In our experience, many issues stem from trying to use consumer motherboards which provide physical x16 connectors that are electrically connected as e.g. PCIe 2.0 x4, PCIe slots connected via the Southbridge PCIe I/O controller, or PCIe slots connected through a PCIe switch that does not support PCIe atomics.

 If you attempt to run ROCm on a system without proper PCIe atomic support, you may see an error in the kernel log (`dmesg`):